I'm an enterprise

 Why Stories?

 I’m a storyteller, duh.
 No, really.
 Stories are the best way humans learn.
-I can tell you ‘change takes time’ but if I wrap that concept around the story of an augmented reality butterfly making slow incremental changes in its physiology inside a chrysalis, the user is better able to recall that metaphor when they’re in a stressful situation.
+I can tell you ‘change takes time’ but if I wrap that concept around the story of an virtual reality butterfly making slow incremental changes in its physiology inside a chrysalis, the user is better able to recall that metaphor when they’re in a stressful situation.

 Story-driven recall is a powerful tool with Healium as are our own memories.
 Cognitive psychologist Jerome Bruner suggests we are 22 times more likely to remember something when it has been wrapped in a story.